 Here are tips on how best to reach the palace, park and gardens…

 - See also:

 Schönbrunn by subway

 The U4 subway takes you from downtown Vienna straight to more or less outside the palace.

 In the city centre, board the U4 at Karlsplatz, Stadtpark, Schwedenplatz or Schottenring (always in the direction of Hütteldorf) and get off at Schönbrunn or Hietzing stations…

 The first station is conveniently titled Schönbrunn and is the best for reaching the main palace and gardens.

 Assuming you’re coming from the city centre, exit the platform to the west (the train’s direction), where you can see the lifts.
 At the top of the lifts or stairs, cross over the tracks on the glass bridge and keep going onto a paved walkway to the right.

 This walkway takes you past a car park to hit a main road at a pedestrian crossing.
 The palace grounds are on the other side of the road behind the outbuildings.

 Cross over the road and go right along the sidewalk.
-Keep going for a couple of minutes until you reach the main entrance to the palace grounds.
+Keep going for a couple of minutes until you reach the main entrance to the palace complex.
 You’ll recognize this through the two white stone columns with gold eagles perched on the top.
 The ticket office complex is immediately inside the gates on your left.

 Whichever platform you reach at Hietzing, you can only exit to one side.
 Go up the lifts or take the stairs.
 When you emerge, look south – the wall you can see bounds the palace gardens.

 Cross over the main road on the left to reach that wall.
 There are two pedestrian crossings, and on the wall you’ll see “Schönbrunn” written in big red letters.

 If you want to go to the palace, go left; just keep walking until you reach the main gates.